physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/MaxEnt/MaxEnt.md

 $$

 <!-- !split -->
-Assuming that the limits of integration are $\pm \infty$ this results in the standard Gaussian pdf
+Assuming that the limits of integration are $\pm \infty$ we can determine both the normalization coefficient and the Lagrange multiplier.
+After some integration this results in the standard Gaussian pdf

 $$